Inheritance Tax: What You Need to Know

 What is inheritance tax?

 IHT is a tax on the estate of someone who has died, including all property, possessions, and money.
-The standard IHT rate is 40%.
+The current standard IHT rate is 40%.
 You only pay IHT on the part of your estate that's above the tax-free threshold, which is currently £325,000.

 Who has to pay inheritance tax?